Expanding the balancing lake

 How did the plan for De Onlanden come about?

 In 2022, the procedure for the project decision started with an exploratory phase.
-Various alternatives for the expansion of the balancing lake investigated to determine which solutions would work well for the expansion of the balancing lake De Onlanden.
-Nature and environmental organizations actively contributed ideas for promising solutions.
+Various alternatives for the expansion of the balancing lake were studied to determine which solutions would work well for the expansion of the balancing lake De Onlanden.
+Nature and environmental organisations actively contributed ideas for promising solutions.

-This exploratory study resulted in three possible variants.
-These were assessed in an environmental impact assessment (EIA).
-Based on the assessment, the Hooiweg variant was chosen.
-From December 2023, this variant will be further elaborated in part 2 of the EIA.
+This exploratory study resulted in three possible options.
+They were assessed in an environmental impact assessment (EIA).
+Based on the assessment, the Hooiweg option was chosen.
+From December 2023, this option will be worked out in detail in part 2 of the EIA.

 What has been decided?

-In November 2024, the Provincial Executive of Drenthe adopted the draft Project Decision and the accompanying EIA.
-On August 14, 2025, the final project decision was made.
+In November 2024, the Drenthe Provincial Executive adopted the draft Project Decision and the accompanying EIA.
+On 14 August 2025, the final project decision was taken.
 This decision confirmed that the expansion of the balancing lake De Onlanden will go ahead.

-Enlargement of balancing lake Onlanden balancing lake to start in September (news item)
+Expansion of De Onlanden balancing lake to start in September (Dutch only) (news item)

-The project decision was published on September 17, 2025 (four weeks after publication).
-Appeals against the project decision may be lodged with the Administrative Law Division of the Council of State within six weeks (from August 21 to October 1, 2025).
+The project decision became effective on 17 September 2025 (four weeks after publication).
+Appeals against the project decision may be lodged with the Administrative Law Division of the Council of State within six weeks (from 21 August to 1 October 2025).

-The work have already commenced.
-The additional balancing lake will be partially operational balancing lake 2026.
-All work on the additional balancing lake completed in 2027.
+The work has already started.
+The expanded balancing lake will be partially operational by early 2026.
+All work on the expansion of the balancing lake will be completed in 2027.